isaackoi/Top-100-UFO-Cases/_pages/UFO - Top 100/Trans-en-Provence encounter 1981.md

 ---
-description: The Trans-en-Provence incident stands as one of the most scientifically documented UFO cases in history.
-On a January afternoon in 1981, a French farmer...
-layout: default
 title: 'The Trans-en-Provence UFO Encounter (1981): A Critical Examination of the Evidence'
 permalink: /ufo-top-100/trans-en-provence-encounter-1981/
-date: '2025-04-17 12:09:24 '
+date: '2025-04-17 16:08:15 '
 image: /assets/images/UFO - Top 100/Trans-en-Provence encounter 1981-Full-Text.svg
+description: 'Exploring The Trans-en-Provence UFO Encounter (1981): A Critical Examination of the Evidence within the context of UFO - Top 100.'
 ---

 ---